tadasant/strand-ui/client/README.md

 It's important to make sure you're running on the up-to-date GraphQL schema.
 Extract from CCP by going to project root and doing:

-`python manage.py graphql_schema --out client/test/schema.json`
+`python manage.py graphql_schema --indent 2 --out client/test/schema.json`

 Commit the schema.
 CCU-26 will automate this process.